 Nothing beats outdoor dining in warmer months, especially with kids in tow, and in family-friendly Queens, there are plenty of spots where you can enjoy alfresco eats.
 We don't mean a sidewalk table or two—we're talking an actual yard with ample seating and room for families to enjoy a meal.
 Outdoor dining often provides a more relaxed atmosphere, where kids can be entertained by simple pleasures like a passing butterfly or flowers on a nearby plant, and city noises offer cover for little ones who may forget to use their indoor voices.

 We've highlighted several NYC eateries with outdoor seating options in the past (including a whole slew of outdoor eating options in Brooklyn), as well as exceptional spots where kids and families can eat and play.
-Now read on to take a closer look at restaurants in Queens with backyards for dining.
+Read on to take a closer look at restaurants in Queens with backyards for dining.